top of page

 Blister care

-There’s actually pretty intense debate out there about how to treat blisters once they’ve formed.
+There’s actually pretty intense debate out there about how to treat a blister once it has formed.
 Some people prefer to pop it then cover it with gauze and tape, others prefer leaving it full and simply covering it.

 I’ve even had someone run two threads inside my blister (in an X shape) then cover it with gauze.
 (The threads left inside the blister allowed the fluid to drain along them to the outside of the bubble and into the gauze.
 It was actually brilliant.)
 If you can stomach it, here's a very cool video about threading a blister, although in my case we didn’t force the fluid out (threading a blister is surprisingly painless).

 The only thing on which everyone seems to agree is that you should cover it.
-Try each method out to see which one works best for you.
+Try each method out to see which one works best for you and let me know - I'm strangely interested!

 Here’s what I keep in my First Aid kit for blister prevention and care: